Work from Home (song): Live performances and cover versions

-The group performed the song for the first time on television on February 29, 2016, on a special after-Oscars episode on Live! with Kelly and Michael.
+The group performed the song for the first time on television on February 29, 2016, on a special after-Oscar's episode on Live! with Kelly and Michael.
 Recreating the set of the music video, they performed the song on Jimmy Kimmel Live! on March 24, 2016, and on Alan Carr: Chatty Man approximately two weeks later.
+The song used as one of the official theme songs for WWE pay-per-view WrestleMania 32 in front of 101,763 fans sold-out AT&T Stadium in Dallas on April 3, 2016.
 The group performed the song on The Ellen DeGeneres Show on May 10, dancing in and around a car prop and at the 2016 Billboard Music Awards on May 22 alongside Ty Dolla Sign.
 Other performances include the 2016 Much Music Video Awards and the 2016 CMT Music Awards, where the group performed the song with country singer Cam, as a mashup with Cam's single, "Mayday".

 The track was covered by British singer-songwriter Ed Sheeran in a radio appearance in the United Kingdom.
 Other artists who covered the song include classical crossover group Clean Bandit with Louisa Johnson at the BBC Radio 1 Live Lounge, where Fifth Harmony also performed the track along with a cover of Elle King's "Ex's & Oh's".
 Clean Bandit also recorded a mash-up version of the track at the Spotify Studios in New York City.
 Bebe Rexha gave an acoustic performance at the SiriusXM studios.
 When asked to comment on the reason for covering the song, Rexha said she loves the song and called it "sexy".

 An edited version of the single was performed at the 2017 People's Choice Awards, where the group made their first appearance as a quartet following Camila Cabello's departure in late 2016.
 The version was altered, leaving bandmate Lauren Jauregui singing what was formerly Cabello's verse, followed by the other three girls singing their verses as normal in black bondage-style outfits.
 They then ended their performance with a new dance break.

+Awards and nominations

 Credits and personnel

 Credits adapted from 7/27's liner notes.